sumwale/mprsync/README.md

 ## Usage

-None of the additional options added by `mprsync.sh` script conflict with rsync options, so you can just mix match the two as required.
+None of the additional options added by `mprsync.sh` script conflict with rsync options, so you can just mix match the them with any required rsync options.
 The `--usage` option details the additional options:

 ```
 Usage: mprsync.sh [-j JOBS|--jobs=JOBS] [--skip-full-rsync] [--silent] [--usage]